tmcneely/eeg-101/README.md

 **redux-thunk**
 Provides middleware for Redux that improves handling of asynchronous events

+## TODO

+- Filters
+	* Make filters on the fly (important if we want to support many devices)
+	* Add way to visually make sure the filters are doing the right thing (frequency response, test on raw data)
+- Implement FFT
+	* Use library (JTransforms?)
+	* Own implementation in Java?
+- Implement machine learning
+- Implement other visualizations
+- Add true Java docstrings for each class methods

 ## Ideas

 - Point people towards the important files for signal processing, plotting, UI, etc.
-- Give links to learn Android, Javascript, Java (modules for signal processing), React Native
+- Give links to learn Android, Javascript, Java (modules for signal processing), React Native, etc.

-## TODO

-- Try to build EEG101 on my phone
-- Start working on signal processing
-	* Test circular buffer implementation
-	* Add filtering functions
-	* Look at FFT
-	* Machine learning!